-We have never been competitive in the garden, but recently I noticed that our neighbors are beating us by miles in quality and quantity.
+We have never been competitive in the garden, but recently I noticed that our neighbors are beating us by miles in quality and quantity with their aquaponic greenhouse.
 Just check out the size of their green onions (they measure at least 3 feet tall!!)

 Since our yard is so tiny we could never create the same type of system :( but pretty soon I’ll be able to boast about my mini tabletop aquaponic system with the EcoQube.

-Kevin Liang and Eric Suen, founders of Aqua Design Innovations, believe that this is the future of organic gardening and after seeing the EcoQube and the neighbors greenhouse garden, I have to agree.
-The EcoQube even comes with a K-12 curriculum about the science behind aquaponics and self sustaining ecosystems.
-It’s Kevin and Eric’s mission to deliver the EcoQube to homes and classrooms across the country, and you can help them by supporting their Kickstarter campaign and snagging an EcoQube for yourself!
+Kevin Liang and Eric Suen, founders of Aqua Design Innovations, believe that this is the future of organic gardening and after seeing the EcoQube and the neighbor’s greenhouse garden, I have to agree.
+The EcoQube even comes with a K-12 curriculum about the science behind aquaponics and self-sustaining ecosystems.